nagvbt/nagvbt.github.io/blog/2010-10-03-mfc-fill-coloe-in-the-client-area.md

 ---
-title: "MFC Tip: To fill the Background of the client area with a desired color keeping the text in the client area unchanged"
+title: "MFC: Fill Client area with a desired color"
 date: "2010-10-03"
 categories:
   - "c-cpp-mfc-vcpp"
 tags:
-  - "mfc"
+  - "MFC"
+authors: nagvbt
 ---

+MFC Tip: To fill the Background of the client area with a desired color keeping the text in the client area unchanged

 ```c
 BOOL CMySDIView::OnEraseBkgnd(CDC\* pDC)